Computer vision syndrome: Symptoms & treatment

 What kinds of lenses are prescribed for computer glasses?

 The best type of lenses for computer glasses usually depends on your age.
 If you are in your 40's or older, it's likely you have some degree of presbyopia.
-If so, multifocal lenses will usually be your best choice because they provide better depth of focus than single vision
+If so, multifocal lenses will usually be your best choice because they provide better depth of focus than single vision lenses.
+This will let you see your computer screen clearly and also see objects that are closer and farther away than your screen.

 Single vision lenses also are a good solution for computer glasses, though your depth of focus will be more limited with these lenses if you are presbyopic.
 Your optician will help you decide whether multifocal or single vision lenses are the best solution for your work environment and your visual needs.